arkaragian/AlphaCSV/README.md

 schema.Columns.Add(new DataColumn("ColumnA", typeof(string)));
 schema.Columns.Add(new DataColumn("ColumnB", typeof(string)));

+CSVParser parser = new CSVParser();

-DataTable result = CSVParser.ReadDefinedCSV(schema, filename);
+DataTable result = parser.ParseDefinedCSV(schema, filename);
 ```
 The CSV file is then parsed into a datatable.
 Note that the schema of the file
 has to be defined, both in terms of column names and also in terms of `type`.

 ## The `CSVParseOptions` Class
-This class controls the behavior of the csv parser.
-The options can be set through the public properies
+This class controls the behavior of the csv parser and may be passed to the parser method as an optional argument.

-of this class instance.
+The options can be set through the public properies of the class.
 The parameters that can be controlled are the following :
 - The `Delimeter`.
 This is the character that seperates the fields within the file.
 (Default value of `,`).
 - The `CommentCharacter`.
 Every line that starts with this character is ignored.
 (Default value of `#`).
 - The `QuoteCharacter`.
 This is the character that escapes a field if that field contains the `Delimerer` character.